 I left Japan in June 2001 and moved to New York City that October.

 Yep - I moved to NYC less than a month after 9/11.
 And yep - there was a boy involved.
-The rational side of my brain screamed not to do it, in part because I had $250 to my name and I suspected the economy was about to tank.
+The rational side of my brain screamed “don’t do it”, in part because I had $250 to my name and I suspected the economy was about to tank.
 But my heart felt like it would be home.
-So I took another chance, sent my stuff C.O.D. to the boy and jumped on a discounted flight to NY.
+So I took a chance, sent my stuff C.O.D. to the boy and jumped on a discounted flight to NY.

-By January of 2002, I had landed a job with a Japanese tea company and started working at their flagship store on Madison Avenue.
+By January of 2002, I had landed a job with a Japanese tea company and started working at their store on Madison Avenue.
 Seemed serendipitous and right at the time.
-I slowly started creeping up the corporate ladder; however, when I hit the glass ceiling, I hit it so hard it knocked me out.
+I slowly started climbing up the corporate ladder one rung at a time; however, when I hit the glass ceiling, I hit it so hard it knocked me out.
 During my time with the company, my health went into a headlong nose dive and any headway I had made in Japan disappeared.
 I started getting weird rashes, my joints started to become visibly inflamed, there was a fatigue that would start in my marrow and leak into every fiber of my being.
 I couldn’t think straight, I would burst into tears randomly - leaving me with a sense of wondering if I was losing my mind.

 I was talking with one of my colleagues about what was going on and she told me to see her endocrinologist because she saw herself in my story.
-I made an appointment and midway through our conversation, he pulled out a wand and sonogramed my throat.
-My thyroid appeared in all her glory on the large television screen in front of me and looked like crystalized stain glass.
+I made an appointment and midway through our conversation, he casually sonogramed my throat.
+My thyroid appeared in all her glory on the large television screen in front of me and looked like crystalized stained glass.

 “Classic Hashimoto’s” he said.
 “Hashi-wuuutttt?”
 I replied.

 Synthroid didn’t resolve my symptoms.
 The eventual addition of cytomel (synthetic T3) brought on fibromyalgia.
-The nutritionist looked at my food journal and told me I was lying to him because based on what I was eating, I should be at least 40 pounds lighter.
-My rashes got so weird that the dermatologist was calling her colleagues into the room for help.
+The nutritionist looked at my food journal and told me I was lying.
+Based on what I was eating, I should be at least 40 pounds lighter (My reply?
+“No shit buddy.
+That’s why I’m here.”)
+My rashes got so weird the dermatologist was calling her colleagues into the room for help.
 I started having migraines.

 So I did what worked once before - I found an acupuncturist.
 Because my body already knew how to manage the needles, within two treatments my symptoms started to recede.
 I didn't know why it worked.
 All I knew was that I wanted to feel better and this was an avenue that made sense to me.